Business–IT alignment: B/I alignment and IT governance

 To achieve B/I alignment, organizations must make better decisions that take into account both business and IT disciplines.
 Establishing processes for decision-making and control is essentially what is meant by the term "governance"; so B/I alignment is closely related to information technology governance.

 A commonly cited definition by IT Governance Institute is:IT governance is the responsibility of the board of directors and executive management.
-It is an integral part of enterprise governance and consists of the leadership and organizational structures and processes that ensure that the organization’s IT sustains and extends the organization’s strategies and objectives.
+It is an integral part of enterprise governance and consists of the leadership and organizational structures and processes that ensure that the organization's IT sustains and extends the organization's strategies and objectives.

 Also related to the effort for better decision-making, and therefore often part of B/I alignment - is the area of IT portfolio management, which has to do with decisions about which IT projects are funded and which are not.

 B/I alignment and business transformation

-Ultimately, the value must come not just from the IT tools that are selected, but also from the way that they are used in the organization.
-For this reason, the scope of B/I alignment also includes business transformation, in which organizations redesign how work is accomplished in order to realize efficiencies made possible by new IT.
+Ultimately, the value comes not just from the IT tools that are selected, but also from the way that they are used in the organization.
+For this reason, the scope of B/I alignment also includes business transformation, in which organizations redesign how work is accomplished in order to understand the efficiencies made possible by new IT.
 Thus, implementing IT to achieve its full potential for business value includes not only a technical component, but also an organizational change management component (see the Risk3 model below).